Tuesday, August 27, 2013

 Last weekend, he and his fellow professionals played in

-A golfer from Chile, Hugo Leon, birdied two of the final three holes to
+Canada Village Chile, Hugo Leon, birdied two of the final three holes to

 win his second PGA TOUR

-After the final
+After the final round,

 breathed a sigh of relief: “This one is big for me.
 My game hasn’t been the

 same for me since November of 2011, and I have worked as hard as I ever have in

 my life the last year and a half to get back there.
 I feel very accomplished

 right now, and I feel very happy.”
 The top five finishers on the tour earn

 their way onto the “Order of Merit”, and receive a Web.com card for next